 As I have mentioned, you can also vlog about anything you like.
 But be warned, this may require some passion and skills in filming and editing.
 If you do it right and become a legit influencer, your earnings can be pretty lucrative.

-Interested about becoming a YouTube star?
+Interested in becoming a YouTube star?
 Read: How Much YouTubers Make Money and How They Make Money.

 If what you’re looking for is to make money while you sleep, then maybe you would be interested in participating in clinical trials about sleep.
 Sleep studies allow experts to discover treatments for sleep-related issues.
 And as a participant, all you have to do is… SLEEP!